Active Projects

 How did we let it get this far, where someone can lose everything—even their mind—and our response is to step over them?

-I've battled my own demons.
-I've made it through things that should've destroyed me.
-And I know—when you're deep enough in it, you stop being able to save yourself.
+We've battled things that could have killed us.
+And we know—when you're deep enough in it, you stop being able to save yourself.

 But someone can.